NOAA-EMC/UPP/doc/UserGuide/BuildingRunningTesting/UnitTests.rst

 Reliability
    Unit tests should be reliable and self-contained.
-They should initialize all required state explicitly, use deterministic inputs, define expected values independently from the implementation being tested, and clean up allocated resources before exiting.
+They should initialize all required state explicitly, use deterministic inputs, define expected values independently of the implementation being tested, and clean up allocated resources before exiting.

 Failure messages